nikkNizz/Drawish/README.md

 choose attributes.
 Do not use transparent color to draw.
 Use white color to erase.

+#### Double pen
+Click the [double pen] button.
+Draw freehand with the mouse in 2 colors (black + the active color).

 #### Text
-Click the [text] button, and click a point in the drawing area.
+Click the [text] button, and **click a point** in the drawing area.
 The text area will be displayed and can be moved as desired.
-The text options are displayed at the top.
+**The multiline text box and options are displayed at the top**.
 Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
 Or disable the function by clicking the left button again.

 #### Fill / Fill inside black
 Click the [fill] button and click on the point in the image where you want to replace a color with the active color.
 The replacement occurs on the exact color that you clicked.
 To perform the replacement by color affinity, move the slider that appears at the top.
 Increasing the value decreases the affinity.